-ON THIS PAGE: You will find information about how many people learn they have an HIV/AIDS-related cancer each year.
+ON THIS PAGE: You will find information about how many people are diagnosed with an HIV/AIDS-related cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.